TurboGunner/CUDA-Simulation/README.md

 A work in process program for the simulation of fluids via NVIDIA's CUDA.

-Written in a mixture of CUDA C and standard C++ using the MSBuild compiler.
+Written in a mixture of CUDA C/C++ and standard C++ using the MSBuild compiler.

-Data structures are handled via custom implementations, and file structures are handled via the OpenVDB library created by Dreamworks Animation.
+Data structures are handled via custom implementations, and file exports are handled via the OpenVDB library created by Dreamworks Animation.

 Uses a mixture of OOP, some functional patterns, and helper methods in order to reduce CUDA boilerplate with memory alloc/dealloc calls on GPU/system memory, as well as copying to and from GPU and system memory.